 No matter the size or type of construction project, cost estimating is only one piece of the puzzle.
 With multiple stakeholders, hundreds (if not thousands!) of details, and tons of documentation, construction projects can be complex and difficult to manage.
 Especially when just one missed detail can result in huge costs due to rework or delays.
 That’s why you need a tool that can help manage all the parts of the project, including cost estimating.
 One such tool is Smartsheet, a work management and automation platform that enables enterprises and teams to work better.
 Many of the world’s largest construction companies rely on Smartsheet to stay productive, communicate across teams, and document every step of the project.

 Improve organization, planning, and document management with automated Gantt charts and critical path, simple file attachments, and alerts and reminders.
 With a central repository of key project details, your team can access and make updates from anywhere, in real time.
-Share your project plan with an unlimited number of internal and external stakeholders to keep everyone one the same page.
+Share your project plan with internal and external stakeholders to keep everyone one the same page.
 And, use the mobile app to capture site conditions and submit updates right from the field.
-Smartsheet also provides a range of smart views - Grid, Calendar, Gantt, Sights (dashboards), and Card - so, whether you are a field engineer or construction manager, Smartsheet works the way you want.
+Smartsheet also provides a range of smart views - Grid, Calendar, Gantt, Dashboards, and Card - so, whether you are a field engineer or construction manager, Smartsheet works the way you want.

 Discover how Smartsheet can help make your next construction project a success.